 SEN: An education for life beyond school

 As the weeks progressed I got to know the children as individuals and the strategies that would work to engage the students.
 This came with a caveat, for any classroom management strategy to work you must build up a rapport based on trust and mutual respect.
-Many children just want to know they are liked and valued.
-Discovering this and building relationships with the group was the most fun I had on any of my placements, it was the time I felt most connected to the students and felt I had made the most difference.
+Many children just want to know staff like them and they have value.
+Building relationships with the group was the most fun I had on any of my placements.
+It was the time I felt most connected to the students and felt I had made the most difference.
 In general the top reasons people become teachers is to work with children, to make a difference, and for the variety it brings.
 Having fun is in a respectable sixth according to ATL.

 Whether you teach in a specialist provision or supporting children within a mainstream school you need to ensure learning is functional, encourages participation and provides the skills we all need as the basis for our learning and development through life.
 Working with some of the most vulnerable children in the country we must ensure that we teach self awareness, identity, emotional regulation and decision making.
 We need our children to leave the school system confident, with high self esteem and as independent as possible.

 Every child is entitled to a broad and balanced curriculum.
-When we choose to work in Special Education we must ensure that is also relevant and accessible, with the child and the highest of expectations at the centre.
+When we choose to work in Special Education we must ensure that is also relevant and accessible.
+The child and the highest of expectations must be at the centre.
 An education for success and to thrive in life beyond school for every child.